 "On Saturday, UK Uncut hijacked a march which reflected ordinary voters’ legitimate concerns.
 Of course, there are injustices in our tax system and UK Uncut has every right to highlight them.

-ing through the cheese and chocs at Fortnum & Mason, its supporters should be more annoyed that the head of HMRC wines and dines with the bosses of Vodafone."
+Instead of rampaging through the cheese and chocs at Fortnum & Mason, its supporters should be more annoyed that the head of HMRC wines and dines with the bosses of Vodafone."

 Yeah!
 Why aren't UK Uncut protesting against Vodafone's tax dodging!?
 Conspiracy I tell you.